maximilianvoss/romfetcher/README.md

 `Start` + `Select`: Quit Rom Fetcher from any position

 ## Installing the latest version on Retrostone 2
+Download the latest version: from https://github.com/maximilianvoss/romfetcher/releases/latest
+Copy it onto your Retrostone 2 and run following command:
 ```bash
 dpkg -i romfetcher-2.4.0-armhf.deb
 ```